Entries are accepted from 17 August to 26 October 2020 at 11.59pm (AEST).

-The photograph selected by the judges as the winner will receive the category prize.
+The photograph selected by the committee as the winner will receive the category prize.
 The top 20 highest scoring images in each category will be exhibited on our website with full credits to the photographer.
-In 2019 we are looking to announce the winners of each category, and exhibit the top 5 of each category at an exciting live event.

 Other judging considerations

 Judges, administrators and employees of APA are not allowed to enter the awards.
 Our judges are highly regarded within the industry and see a huge amount of photography.
 From time to time they may recognise a photograph despite the anonymous judging process.
-We have a large judging panel that is held to the highest standard of ethics, and with a large panel it is hard for an individual score to have a significant effect.
 When discussing the finalists, if a judge speaks about a specific photograph and they know the creator, they should acknowledge this briefly, and then present their case, so that the other panelists can take that into consideration.